 The SHT spur has an ambitious trail route, skirting around the base of the cliffs rather than the safe and easy ridgetop route.

-It's just a little like the Via Ferrata in the Alps, where they use fixed cables and ladders to get hiker/climbers through really technical terrain.
+Via Ferrata in the Alps, where they use fixed cables and ladders to get hiker/climbers through really technical terrain.
 Here they use a cedar branch nailed to another cedar tree.
 But grooving through, under and around the big rocks is still pretty cool.

 Of course, at the end of the hike, back in the Scandinavian village, you can order a beer at Papa Charlies and celebrate conquering the trails.